hubblo-org/scaphandre/docs_src/how-to_guides/how-to-implement-a-new-sensor.md

 # How To Start Implementing A New Sensor

-This page gives a brief overview on the internal structure of sensors and on how to start implementing a new sensor.
+This guide provides an overview of the internal architecture of sensors and the steps to implement a new sensor without touching exporter code.

 ## Important Structs and Traits

-The following are the structs and traits defined in sensors/mod.rs.
+First an overview of the the structs and traits defined in sensors/mod.rs.

 ```rust,noplayground
 pub struct Record {